4f3rg4n/4f3rg4n.github.io/_posts/CTF-Writeups/2025-5-12-hexdumper.md

     return libc
 ```

-Our next goal is to find a way to arbitrary read / write,
+Our next goal is to achieve arbitrary read/write.
-so for that we need to leak PIE addres / find negetive index
-that can overwrite dump blocks addresses then we could edit each address content that we want.
+To do that, we need to either leak the PIE base or find a negative index that lets us overwrite the dump buffer’s pointer.
+That would allow us to read from or write to any address.

-so for that i found that dump size of the dump index number `-259` contains its own address (loop pointer)
+I found that the dump buffer for index `-259` contains its own address (loop pointer).
-and we can leak it / overwrite its first byte and make it point to any PIE address we want!
+We can leak it or overwrite its first byte to make it point to any PIE address we want.

-This is the function that leaks that index:
+Here’s the function that leaks that index:
 ```py
 def leak_bss(p: process):
     send_option(p, "3")